InnuendoPi/MQTTDevice4/docs/index.md

 ## Using the firmware

 Most of the functions of the firmware are self-explanatory.
-The addition or deletion of sensors and actuators is therefore not described here.
+The addition or deletion of sensors and actors is therefore not described here.

 **Main functions:**